tyoung65/Financial_Summary_with_Python/README.md

-# Financial Analysis with Python
+# Financial Summary with Python
 ---
 Data has been imported from a CSV file into python for a basic analysis of the company's financial standing.